Fact checkedFact Checked

 L-theanine

 This is a very potent ingredient that boosts metabolism and prevents weight gain.
-It is naturally found in fungus and plants like mushrooms and green tea leaves.
-It also helps curb mental distress[48] like anxiety and stress.
+It is naturally found in fungi and plants like mushrooms and green tea leaves.
+It also helps curb mental distress[21] like anxiety and stress.

 B Vitamins

-Green coffee is a herbal appetite suppressant that decreases the number of fat reserves.
-It contains a substance called chlorogenic acid[51] that significantly reduces the amount of glucose and fat in the body.
+Green coffee is an herbal appetite suppressant that decreases the number of fat reserves.
+It contains a substance called chlorogenic acid[24] that significantly reduces the amount of glucose and fat in the body.
 It is ideal as it helps prevent weight gain since the body is not storing any excess fat.

-Cayenne pepper
+Cayenne Pepper

 This is an effective calorie burner since it naturally triggers a process called thermogenesis[52] in the body.
 The body naturally produces heat which then burns all that excess fat naturally.